-Andy Warhol exhibition at the AGO runs July 21 to October 24, 2021
+Andy Warhol exhibition at the AGO runs July 21 to October 24, 2021 (includes review)

 In 1964, Andy Warhol founded “The Factory,” his 47th Street Manhattan studio, where he surrounded himself with artists, musicians, writers and underground celebrities.
 This summer, to celebrate the blockbuster exhibition Andy Warhol opening on July 21, the AGO brings together a similar group of dynamic creatives to explore the artist’s legacy and the enduring appeal of Pop Art.
+Review below.

 An international collaboration between the AGO, Tate Modern, Museum Ludwig and Aspen Art Museum, Andy Warhol features more than 250 artworks, including celebrity portraits, Warhol’s psychedelic multimedia environment Exploding Plastic Inevitable (1966), as well as an installation of his floating metallic pillows, entitled Silver Clouds (1956-66).
 Warhol charts four decades of art-making in the life of one of the world’s most famous artists, blurring the divide between the art world and popular culture, Warhol (1928 – 1987) funnelled his beliefs and desires into his art, captivating the world with his provocative images and collaborations.